Modernity and Opulence: Women of the Wiener Werkstätte

 —Artforum

-The exhibition Modernity and Opulence: Women of the Wiener Werkstätte is a cooperation between the Jewish Museum, New York, and the MAK – Museum of Applied Arts, Vienna.
-Curated by Kristina Parsons, Leon Levy Assistant Curator, Jewish Museum, New York with Curatorial Consultancy by Anne-Katrin Rossberg, MAK, Vienna.
-Exhibition design is by Chelsea Garunay with exhibition graphic design by June Yoon.
+The exhibition Modernity and Opulence: Women of the Wiener Werkstätte is a cooperation between the Jewish Museum, New York, and MAK – Museum of Applied Arts, Vienna.
+Curated by Kristina Parsons, Leon Levy Associate Curator, the Jewish Museum, New York, with curatorial consultancy by Anne-Katrin Rossberg, MAK, Vienna.

 Vally Wieselthier, "Girl’s Head with Blue Outlined Eyes," 1928, Wiener Werkstätte model number 511.
 Red pottery, polychrome glaze, height: 9 5/8 in.
 (24.5 cm). © Galerie bei der Albertina Zetter